Aglartur/3Dwe-1/README.md

+---
+title: 3Dwe
+description: Integrative 3D File Storage Application
+author: Aibek Sarbayev, Peng Gao, Sean Noran, Wei Lin, Swetal Bhatt
+tags: 3D, webGL, threejs, webRTC, file storage

+---

 Master
 ======

-Contributors: Aibek Sarbayev, Peng Gao, Sean Noran, Wei Lin, Swetal Bhatt Donate link: UNAVAILABLE
-Tags: 3D, webGL, threejs, webRTC, file storage
-Current version: In development
-Compatability: Does not support IE

-== Description ==
+## Description

 3Dwe is an integrative file storage application running on webGL 3D.
 The user is immersed in a room containing various media interfaces such as a television set for viewing videos and recording web video, a photo album for viewing picture files, a book for reading pdfs and a jukebox for listening to music.

-== Setup ==
+## Setup

 If the program does not run initially, carefully follow these instructions:
     1. Make sure your web browser is compatible with our application.
 It is currently supported by Chrome and Firefox.